Florida Alimony Law

 Q: Does Florida have a standard for alimony calculation?

-A: Florida alimony law does not set specific numbers and there is no standard for amounts
+A: Florida alimony law does not set specific numbers and there is no standard for amounts.
+But we do have an online tool that uses a national model for alimony.

 Q: I have been married for 3 years and my spouse threatened me with alimony.

 A: Under Florida law, alimony is usually ordered for long term marriages – over 12-14 years long.
-For a short term marriage such as 3 years, alimony is rare.
+For a short term marriage such as 3 years, alimony is rare, if not impossible.

 Q: Can the amount of alimony payments be changed?